 - The entire session should take no more than 15 minutes to complete.

 - Click through all 8 slides to learn more about this upcoming project and to take part in our survey and interactive comment map.

 - Provide a comment at any point by clicking the “Comment” button at the top right of your screen.
 You may close the form to continue through the slides.
 Once finished, please make sure to hit "Submit" to confirm that your comment(s) is sent to the project team.
 Close the form to continue through the slides.

 What’s planned for CSAH 14/125th Avenue?

-Anoka County in partnership with the city of Blaine is developing a preliminary design to reconstruct 1.4 miles of CSAH 14 (125th Avenue) between Harpers Street and CSAH 17 (Lexington Avenue).
+Anoka County in partnership with the city of Blaine is finalizing the design to reconstruct 1.4 miles of CSAH 14 (125th Avenue) between Harpers Street and CSAH 17 (Lexington Avenue).
 We want to make your trip on this road safer and more convenient with fewer delays, whether you’re driving, riding along, walking, rolling or bicycling.

 - A new bituminous road surface with one additional thru lane and paved shoulders in both directions of travel will allow this stretch of CSAH 14 to meet the existing and future vehicle demand and reduce congestion.

 - The current rural road section will be upgraded to an urban section with concrete curb and gutter with storm sewer system.

 - A new traffic signal at the intersection of CSAH 14 and Legacy Creek Parkway/North Lake Boulevard will help manage traffic flow and access.

 - A raised concrete median will be added to separate traffic and reduce the potential for head-on and left-turn collisions along the road.